-- We carry a broom so that if the water gets to heavy in the central area of the awning, we can gently push the awning up and force the water to slide off to the ground, thus relieving the weight of the water.
+- Carry a broom so that if the water gets too heavy in the central area of the awning, we can gently push the awning up and force the water to slide off to the ground, thus relieving the weight of the water.

 We’ve seen a lot of people get awning damage because they didn’t do these things, and when the awning broke, it damaged other parts of their RVs as well.